 Most people know that YouTube provides a simple way to store and share videos online.
 It’s also a search engine that allows people to find how-to videos, reviews, product demonstrations, and much (much) more.
 Good metadata makes it easy for users to find your YouTube content, either through a keyword search or by becoming “suggested content” after similar videos.
 It’s user-friendly, optimized for many different types of devices, and widely used — there are approximately two billion users every month!

 However, there are limited settings to control who has access to your content, so all of your files need to be edited and fit for public viewing.
-And there are ample opportunities for users to stray from your content and go down a YouTube rabbit hole.
+And there are ample opportunities for users to be distracted by videos on other channels.
 This is by design — they want people to remain on their platform as long as possible to boost their ad revenue.
 But even though it’s difficult to keep YouTube viewers engaged, it’s very important to have a presence on this platform.
-With billions of users, YouTube is simply too powerful to ignore.
+With billions of users, YouTube is simply too powerful to ignore — you just need to make sure you’re deliberate when using it as part of your video marketing strategy.

 The benefits of DAM software